 Damages include costs that aren’t immediate, as well.
 If you now have a disability or will require long-term medical treatment because of the accident, you should be able to recover for the losses those cause too.
 The more severe your injuries, typically the higher your damages will be.
 And even minor injuries and vehicle damage can be a lot more expensive than most people realize.

 What Evidence Will I Need for a Successful Claim?

-The insurance claim process can be intimidating because you’ll need to provide concrete evidence of what happened and where fault lies.
-Most people don’t realize the first couple days after a car accident are vital for gathering and preserving key evidence.
+The insurance claim process can be intimidating because you’ll need to provide concrete evidence of what happened and where the fault lies.
+Most people don’t realize the first couple of days after a car accident are vital for gathering and preserving key evidence.
 And as the victim of a car accident, you can compile a lot of this yourself.